Côte d'ivoire Country Commercial Guide

 Multilateral Development Banks and Financing Government Sales

-Price, payment terms, and financing can be a significant factor in winning a government contract.
+Price, payment terms, and financing can be significant factors in winning a government contract.
 Many governments finance public works projects through borrowing from the Multilateral Development Banks (MDB).
-A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks (PDF).
-The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank (based in Abidjan); the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.
+A helpful guide for working with the MDBs is the Guide to Doing Business with the Multilateral Development Banks (PDF) The U.S. Department of Commerce’s (USDOC) International Trade Administration (ITA) has a Foreign Commercial Service Officer stationed at each of the five different Multilateral Development Banks (MDBs): the African Development Bank (based in Abidjan); the Asian Development Bank; the European Bank for Reconstruction and Development; the Inter-American Development Bank; and the World Bank.

 Learn more by contacting the: